projectara/greybus-spec/source/special/control.rst

     This Operation may be used by the AP to request the Interface to prepare for the transition to a low-power state.

+.. c:function:: int intf_deactivate_prepare(void);

+    This Operation may be used by the AP to request the Interface to prepare to be powered down.

 Greybus Control Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^